wp-sms/wp-sms/readme.txt

 * If you have installed the Pro Pack (wp-sms-pro), please make sure that's updated to greater than v3.3

 == Changelog ==
+= v6.1.1 - 14.03.2023 =
+* Improvement: Make the default the first country in the list in intl-tell-input
+* Improvement: Make `group_id` option in REST API endpoint
+* Improvement: Minor improvements (Special Thanks to Jarko Piironen for testing)
+* Add: Add gateway BulkGate.com
+* Bugfix: The error response issue in gateway Liveall.eu
+* Bugfix: Getting correct the mobile value in WooCommerceUsePhoneFieldHandler

 = v6.1 - 12.03.2023 =
 * Add: SMS gateway ProSMS.se
 * Add: Filters `wp_sms_user_mobile_number` and `wp_sms_mobile_number_validity`